sambayless/monosat/src/monosatpb/README.md

-MinisatPB
+MonosatPB
 ---
-MinisatPB is a variant of Minisat+ that has been altered for use with [MonoSAT](https://github.com/sambayless/monosat).
+MonosatPB is a fork of Minisat+ that has been altered for use with [MonoSAT](https://github.com/sambayless/monosat).
 If you are just looking for a pseudo-Boolean constraint solver, consider [Minisat+](https://github.com/niklasso/minisatp).

 Install with: